Holography of dislocations and ring defects in Einstein-Gauss-Bonnet AdS gravity: Holographic dislocation with diagonal torsion

 Therefore, the only allowed possibility corresponds to both components non-vanishing, $B_{z}B_{\rho }\neq 0$.
 Then, it must hold

 meaning that the field $\vec{B}$ is irrotational and therefore it is a gradient of some torsion potential,

 This leaves only two independent equations,

 Finally, from \eqref{Xi}, it is clear that there are two branches of solutions, corresponding to either a constant norm of the diagonal torsion, $B^{2}=-\frac{m}{b}$, or an arbitrary norm of the diagonal torsion, $B^{2}\neq const$.
-It turns out that only one of them permits a solution with the non-trivial chiral anomaly, describing a holographic WSM, as we show next.
+It turns out that only one of them permits a non-trivial solution, as we show next.